exampleblob/NLP-Python-NLTK/README.md

 -----------

-This repository offers an array of examples and starting points for working wi
+This repository offers an array of examples and starting points for working with Python's NLTK library for Natural Language Pr